Calchan/debian-install-scripts/README.md

 stop after `2-base.sh` you'll have to figure out networking on your own, but it's a viable final destination for a server.

-Note that your APT sources will be switched to unstable in the process.
-Stop complaining, it works, and you'll be amazed at how stable it is.
-You did read the part about me using this on my work machines, right?

 ### `1-initial-cleanup.sh`